lucafoscili/lf-widgets/.github/instructions/copilot.instructions.md

 });
 ```

+Type sourcing:

+- Adapter interfaces (e.g. `LfTreeAdapter`, `LfMessengerAdapter`) are defined ONLY in foundations; components must import them from `@lf-widgets/foundations` instead of re-exporting locally.
+This keeps a single source of truth and prevents divergent type surfaces.

 Standard partitions:

 - `controller.get` (pure getters, no eager evaluation that would snapshot mutable state; functions stay functions e.g. `filterValue: () => string`).